Close Banner

 There's lots of exclusive entertainment to enjoy at Mickey's Not-So-Scary Halloween Party!

-Note that on party nights, Disney's Not-So-Spooky Spectacular is the only fireworks show at Magic Kingdom, so there will be no showing of Happily Ever After.
+Note that on party nights, Disney's Not-So-Spooky Spectacular is the only fireworks show at Magic Kingdom.
+As such, Happily Ever After will not be shown.
+Please note that the fireworks show can be delayed or canceled if there's inclement weather.

-Catch your favorite Disney characters in Mickey's "Boo-To-You" Halloween Parade!
-About 15 minutes before it begins, the Headless Horseman trots over Liberty Square, continues in front of Cinderella Castle (but does not go all the way around the hub) and down Main Street.
+Catch your favorite Disney characters in Mickey's Boo-To-You Halloween Parade!
+About 15-20 minutes before it begins, the Headless Horseman trots through Frontierland, over Liberty Square, then continues in front of Cinderella Castle and down Main Street.
 Note that he will not ride if affected by rain.
-(Psst ... did you know you can visit the Headless Horseman's horse, Rocky, among other working horses at Disney World, over at Tri-Circle-D Ranch at Fort Wilderness?!)

 Mickey's Not-So-Scary Halloween Party - Powerline Max